kaliop-uk/websummercamp2016/docs/exercises/8_testing_varnish_https.md

 No ready made instructions for this one :-P

-## Task 2: fix the broken block in the page footer
+## Task 2: fix the broken block in the page footer (nb: this breaks only in DEV, not in UAT)

 Tip: look for `render_hinclude`